Urban Garden Design - Section A

 This course is one of eight required for the Certificate in Horticulture—a program is designed for people who plan to pursue a career in the horticulture industry and for highly motivated home gardeners who want an in-depth understanding of plants and gardening.
 For more information, please visit the Certificate in Horticulture webpage.

 |Dates:||October 22 - December 10, 2019 Check for other dates|

 |Meets:||Tu from 6:00 PM to 9:00 PM|

 |Nonmember Fee:||$ 360.00|

-You must bring your printed confirmation to the Garden for admittance to each class session.
-Report to the security desk at the 1000 Washington Avenue entrance, and you will be directed to your classroom.
-Show your confirmation for free admission to the Garden before each class.
+Please bring your registration confirmation and a photo ID to the security desk at the 1000 Washington Avenue entrance, and you will be directed to your classroom.
+In advance of class, show registration confirmation for free admission to the Garden.
 For drivers, the parking lot is located at 900 Washington Avenue.
-Allow 5 to 10 minutes to walk from the parking lot to the Education building.
+Allow 10 minutes to walk from the parking lot to the Education building.